Holographic Schwinger effect and electric instability with anisotropy: The anisotropic solution in IIB supergravity

 \section{The anisotropic solution in IIB supergravity}

-In this section, we will briefly review the anisotropic solution in IIB supergravity which are the black brane solution and the bubble solution respectively, then outline the dual theory in both gravity backgrounds.
+In this section, we will briefly review the anisotropic solutions in IIB supergravity which are the black brane solution and the bubble solution respectively, then outline the dual theory in both gravity backgrounds.